mrsaicharan1/iiita-updates/README.md

 # iiita-updates

-*This skill fetches the latest events which have been happening around at Indian Institute of Information Technology ,Allahabad
+*This skill fetches the latest events which have been happening around at Indian Institute of Information Technology,Allahabad

-*It contains intents to receive help about the skill,cancel and abort it as well.
+*The skill responds to your commands and questions by providing you help with the usage of the commands.
+It also contains intents which stop/cancel the skill.

+*Hosted on AWS using Zappa.